byett/dsd/Nexys-A7/Lab-4/README.md

 * Modify a particular assignment statement so that it only turns on a particular digit if it is non-zero or if there is non-zero information in the higher order digits of the data word

-#### B) Expand the calculator to also do subtraction operations
+#### B) Expand the calculator to also perform an additional operation

+* If your group number as per Canvas is _even_, use the button BTND (pin P18 on the Nexys A7-100T board) to trigger a rotate left of the first value entered, where the second value entered tells us how much to rotate by.

-* Use the button BTND (pin P18 on the Nexys A7-100T board) as the “–” key
+* If your group number as per Canvas is _odd_, instead use the button BTND (pin P18 on the Nexys A7-100T board) to trigger a multiplication of the two values.

-* Hint: Modify the ENTER_ACC state to also test for the “–” key being depressed, then follow a similar procedure as for addition
+* Hint: Modify the ENTER_ACC state to also test for BTND being depressed, then follow a similar procedure as for addition